molily/molily.de/_posts/2017-11-25-robust-javascript.md

 For JavaScript, it is all or nothing.
 To execute the JavaScript, the full script needs to be transmitted.

 JavaScript authors can do little against connectivity loss.
-But they can prepare for the case by shipping less and smaller scripts, and by making JavaScript optional for key content.
+But they can prepare for the case by shipping fewer and smaller scripts, and by making JavaScript optional for key content.

 One way to improve the loading performance of scripts is to host JavaScript on <dfn>content delivery networks</dfn> (CDN).
 These are arrays of well-connected servers distributed around the globe optimized for caching and serving static assets like CSS, JavaScript and media files.
 When the browser requests an asset, the request is automatically routed to the nearest <abbr title="content delivery networks">CDN</abbr> server.

 For example, if a user in Indonesia visits a site hosted in Europe, the network latency slows down the transfer.
 With a <abbr title="content delivery networks">CDN</abbr> server in Indonesia, the assets can be served more quickly, lowering the risk of connection interruption.

 Apart from network connectivity problems, an HTTP request for a script can fail for other obvious reasons: 404 Not found, 500 Server error, etc. This seems trivial but these types of errors are probable the most common.
-Monitor the server log frequently to catch these errors.
+Monitor the server log to catch these errors.
 Use tools to find broken links and check the output of web crawlers like the [Google search robot](https://www.google.com/webmasters/tools/home?hl=en).

 ### Parsing errors

-The <dfn>parser</dfn> is the part of the browser’s JavaScript engine that reads the JavaScript source code sequentially to build an in-memory representation of the script’s syntax.
+The <dfn>parser</dfn> is the part of the browser’s JavaScript engine that reads the JavaScript source code sequentially to build an in-memory representation of the syntax.
 While the JavaScript code is just a gibberish stream of characters, the engine needs to transform it into a usable data structure in order to execute it later.

 What is syntax again?
 It is the set of rules in a language that allow us to form a meaningful and correct sentence.